 Why Winterizer is the most important lawn fertilizer ever!

 Special thanks to Perma-Green’s Steve Daly for helping us understand why winterization is the most important fertilizer ever.
 For those that enjoy the benefits of a full season lawn care plan, make sure not to skip this necessary step.
 It’s a real game-changer and critical to next year’s remarkable lawn.
-For those that saw their lawn struggle to survive the drought of 2020, the future of your lawn might hinge on starting next year’s lawn care plan today.
+For those that saw their lawn struggle to survive the heat stress of summer, the future of your lawn might hinge on starting next year’s lawn care plan today.

 Written by Jim Jano Janesheski